 The food coloring will let you see the flow of water.
 Once you place the food coloring near the leak, you’ll see it flowing out the exact spot where the leak is.

-Fixing a Leak: Patches and New Liners
+How to Fix a Leak in a Pool: Patches and New Liners

 Once you identify where your pool’s leak is, you’ll see whether a patch will suffice.
 If the leak is too big for a patch, you’ll need a vinyl replacement liner.
 Order one as quickly as possible, so you can prevent the leak from weakening the subsoil and enjoy your pool again soon.
 Your vinyl liner replacement will need to be installed by a professional, so be sure to reach out to a local swimming pool builder near you.